 Experience and qualifications

-For two years I worked with teenagers as a counsellor in a secondary school in Devon.
+At Exeter College, I work with young adults and much of this therapy is around anxiety, depression and work-related issues.
+Prior to this, I worked with teenagers as a counsellor in a secondary school in Devon.
 The pupils presented with a variety of issues including: self-harm, eating disorders, relationships, sexuality, panic attacks and self-esteem.

 I have also worked as a counsellor with ARC, a GP-referred community counselling service in East Devon, committed to providing essential talking therapies to patients of all ages.
 My work at ARC focused on personal loss, bereavement, anxiety and depression with many of my clients being of advanced years.